The winners and losers of Amazon’s warehouse union vote

 Amazon

 The vote tally, 1,798 to 738, represents a decisive margin of victory for Amazon, which sank money and resources into this fight.
-Though the final numbers could still change, it’s likely the company’s executives can pause and take a breath, as well as feel emboldened going into any future attempts by workers to unionize.
-Amazon is the second largest private employer in the U.S. after Walmart.
+Though the final numbers could change, it’s likely the company’s executives can pause and take a breath — and feel emboldened going into any future attempts by workers to unionize.
+Amazon is the second-largest private employer in the United States after Walmart.

-“Amazon didn’t win—our employees made the choice to vote against joining a union,” Amazon said in a blog about the results.
+“Amazon didn’t win — our employees made the choice to vote against joining a union,” Amazon said in a blog post about the results.

 (Amazon CEO Jeff Bezos owns The Washington Post.)